6767wow/MelonCompat/README.md

-# MelonCompat and RoseMod.DevKit
+# MelonCompat and RoseMod/RoseMod.DevKit

 MelonCompat is a C# compatibility shim for running supported MelonLoader mods under BepInEx 6.

-RoseMod.DevKit is the C# package for writing one shared Unity mod core and calling it from MelonLoader or BepInEx entrypoints.
+RoseMod.DevKit is the C# package for writing a shared Unity mod core and calling it from MelonLoader or BepInEx entrypoints.
 RoseMod is no longer a custom language, bundled sample mod, native bootstrap, or installer payload.

 ## Projects